DETAILED ACTION

 Regarding claim 27, Groz teaches The robot according to claim 1, wherein the review by the person is based on an image taken by the robot in the specific situation. ([0059] The remote control interface 240 may provide a telecommunication service for the remote control of the robot 110.
 A teleoperator may use the remote control interface 240 to review sensor data collected by sensors 250, such as sensor readings and images taken by cameras, and may manually create commands for the robot 110 to solve the task.)

-Regarding claim 28, Groz teaches The robot according to claim 1, wherein the one or more processors are configured to transmit, to the external device, the notification including an image taken by the robot in the specific situation. ([0079] FIG. 5 is a block diagram showing a task 500 for focusing on an object, according to an example embodiment.
+Regarding claim 28, Groz teaches The robot according to claim 1, wherein the one or more processors are configured to transmit, to the external device, the recognition information including the image taken by the robot in the specific situation. ([0079] FIG. 5 is a block diagram showing a task 500 for focusing on an object, according to an example embodiment.
 A teleoperator may request a robot to bring a bottle from a refrigerator.
 First, the robot may be trained to differentiate objects.
 When the robot is located near the refrigerator and a camera of the robot is directed to all objects present in the refrigerator, the teleoperator may use an image or a video captured by the camera to label each of the objects.
 For example, the teleoperator may select each object on the image or the video and type or pronounce a label of the object, such as “This is a bottle.”
 The association between the appearance of the objects and their labels may be stored to the ANNs.
 Labeling the objects may be a part of training the robot to differentiate objects)

 Regarding claim 29, Groz teaches The robot according to claim 28,wherein the image is onto which information on a detail of the recognizing of the specific situation is superimposed. ([0079] FIG. 5 is a block diagram showing a task 500 for focusing on an object, according to an example embodiment.
 A teleoperator may request a robot to bring a bottle from a refrigerator.
 First, the robot may be trained to differentiate objects.
 When the robot is located near the refrigerator and a camera of the robot is directed to all objects present in the refrigerator, the teleoperator may use an image or a video captured by the camera to label each of the objects.
 For example, the teleoperator may select each object on the image or the video and type or pronounce a label of the object, such as “This is a bottle.”
 The association between the appearance of the objects and their labels may be stored to the ANNs.
 Labeling the objects may be a part of training the robot to differentiate objects)